 The decision to get a reverse mortgage is an important one.
-The Department of Housing and Urban Development (HUD) and the Federal Housing Administration (FHA) want to ensure you are able to make an informed decision and that you are able to choose a course of action that will meet your needs.
-For this reason, housing counseling for HUD’s Home Equity Conversion Mortgage (HECM) is required.
+The Department of Housing and Urban Development (HUD) and the Federal Housing Administration (FHA) want to ensure you are able to make an informed decision and that you are able to choose a course of action that meet your needs.
+For this reason, housing counseling for HUD’s (HECM) is required.
 The purpose of this overview is to provide introductory information on counseling and the HECM program, to help you prepare for your counseling session.
-After your counseling session, you will have a better understanding of the features of a reverse mortgage; the impact a reverse mortgage will have on your particular circumstances; and whether services or programs other than a reverse mortgage might better meet your needs.
+After your counseling session, you have a better understanding of the features of a reverse mortgage; the impact a reverse mortgage have on your particular circumstances; and whether services or programs other than a reverse mortgage might better meet your needs.

 What You Can Expect from Your Reverse Mortgage Counselor

 Understanding what to expect from reverse mortgage counselors is an important first step in setting your expectations for your counseling session.
 Remember, only you can decide if a reverse mortgage is right for your situation.
 The counselor provides information to assist you in making that decision.

 - The counselor is responsible for helping you understand reverse mortgages and the appropriateness of a reverse mortgage to meet your particular need as well as alternatives to a reverse mortgage.